sjain882/AutoHotKey-Scripts/README.md

 Scripts created by me, unless otherwise specified.
 Many scripts could be combined into one - needs cleanup.

+NOTE: [X-Button Mouse Control](https://www.highrez.co.uk/downloads/xmousebuttoncontrol.htm) profiles included are to be used in conjunction with AHK scripts (as per the filenames).

 # AHK v1

 ### `Always On Top Toggle.ahk`